RechieKho/piko-piko/README.md

 ```sh
 $ make fmt
 ```

+> [!NOTE]
-**NOTE:** This needs `python3`
+> This needs `python3`.

 ## Make a bootable Piko-piko USB.

-**NOTE:** For Windows and Mac OS, it is not tested and unsupported.(?)
+> [!CAUTION]

-**WARNING:** Once you made the bootable USB, the old data in the USB will not be able to recovered.
+> Once you made the bootable USB, the old data in the USB will not be able to recovered.
 Please consider backing up the data of USB before doing such dangerous act.

+> [!NOTE]
+> The files saved inside the Piko-piko OS could not be recovered when transfered to a storage device.

 Piko-piko OS is an 16-bit x86 OS so it is able to boot on computer with intel-based CPU.